Wendy Ungar, PhD

 Institute for Clinical Evaluative Sciences

-Wendy Ungar M.Sc., PhD is a Senior Scientist in Child Health Evaluative Sciences at The Hospital for Sick Children, Toronto, Canada, an Associate Professor in Health Policy, Management and Evaluation, University of Toronto, and an Adjunct Scientist at the Institute for Clinical Evaluative Sciences.
-Dr. Ungar is the University of Toronto Program Director for the International Masters in Health Technology Assessment & Management (Ulysses program) and has held a Canadian Institutes of Health Research New Investigator career award.
+Wendy Ungar is a Senior Scientist in Child Health Evaluative Sciences at The Hospital for Sick Children (SickKids) in Toronto, a Professor in Health Policy, Management and Evaluation at the University of Toronto, and an Adjunct Scientist at the Institute for Clinical Evaluative Sciences.
+Dr. Ungar is a member of the Ontario Health Technology Advisory Committee (OHTAC) and chairs the Ontario Genetic Advisory Committee with a mandate to advise OHTAC on the clinical utility, validity, and value for money of new and existing genetic and genomic tests in Ontario.
+In 2010, Dr. Ungar’s book, Economic Evaluation in Child Health, was published by Oxford University Press.

 Why do health care costs keep rising?
 How can we continue to afford it?
-Is all this new technology in health care actually making us healthier?
-These are some of the questions that Dr. Ungar and her team address in her program of research investigating the application of health economic methods to the paediatric population.
+Is all the new technology increasingly used in patient care actually making us healthier?
+With a focus on genomics, these are some of the questions that Dr. Ungar and her team address in her program of research investigating the application of health economic methods to the paediatric population.

 Dr. Ungar also studies the relationship between policies governing access to prescription medicines and health outcomes in children.
 In 2007, Dr. Ungar started TASK (Technology Assessment at SickKids), a Health Technology Assessment (HTA) unit focusing on technology assessment of paediatric health interventions.
 Dr. Ungar and her research team created and maintain the PEDE database, a popular on-line health technology assessment tool for examining health economic evidence in children.